unisave-cloud/docs/facets.md

 }
 ```

 You can notice, that it's not exactly like calling an ordinary method.
 This is because of the time it takes for the call to complete.
 It may take hundreds of milliseconds, depending on the internet connection so you cannot wait, because your game would freeze.
-Instead you register a callback using the `.Then(...)` method, that will be called once.
+Instead, you register a callback using the `.Then(...)` method, that will be called once.

 It's usually more convenient to use a lambda function for the callback: